fernandatote/CSS/css-transition-examples/README.txt

-A Pen created at CodePen.io.
-You can find this one at https://codepen.io/fernandatote/pen/gvRzvz.
+This page shows some examples of transitions that can be created with CSS.

- Some examples of transitions that can be created with CSS.
+You can view this one at https://codepen.io/fernandatote/pen/gvRzvz.